 A minimum of two people may be required for a tour to depart.
 That is not two in your group, but a total of two.

-This tour departs from the Chicago airport and drops off at most major Las Vegas Strip hotels.
+This tour drops off at most Las Vegas Strip hotels.

 Please note that in the winter months snow or other bad weather may result in tour itineraries being changed without notice, or even tours being canceled in extreme weather.
 Should a cancellation occur the only amount we will refund is the cost of the portion of the tour that is canceled, or a refund of the entire tour price if the tour itself is canceled.